Taxation in Finland: Taxes on income

 Income (tulo) is categorized in Finnish tax law as either earned income (ansiotulo) or capital income (pääomatulo), essentially by stating that earned income is any salary paid in compensation for employment and "any income other than capital income".
 In general, as a tax is any compulsory financial charge levied on a taxpayer by a governmental organisation, all the payments listed here are taken into account as taxes.

 Taxes on earned income

-Income taxation takes place in a series of phases where the proportional taxes are deducted from the gross income before the net income subject to the state income tax is determined.
-An employee's gross earned income is subject to the three following, proportional social security contributions:
+Income taxation occurs in a series of phases, in which proportional taxes are deducted from gross income before the net income subject to state income tax is determined.
+An employee's gross earned income is subject to the following three proportional social security contributions: